mecha-rm/WLF-SHP-SIM/README.md

 This simulation doesn't work, and I'm not sure if I'll fix it.
 But with that said, I'm going to note the major problem stopping it from being fixed right now.

-Along with the behaviour programming being janky, the colliders intefere with one another.
+Along with the behaviour programming being messy, the colliders intefere with one another.
 A sphere collider is used for the behaviours, and a box collider is used for game collisions.
 However, both trigger the same functions, so they don't work as intended.
 The sphere collider is the bigger of the two, so that one takes priority.